 Where did my child hear that word?

-But not all children learn from their parents.
+Not all children learn swear words from their parents.
 Research suggests that exposure to swear words on TV can lead to an increase in swearing in children.
 As children get older, their friends and peers will influence their choice of words too.